SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 Whenever a keyword phrase is detected, the recognition is written out over the serial port using UART.

-In addition, the onboard LEDs are controlled based on which keyword is detected.
+In addition, the onboard LEDs are controlled based on which keyword is detected - meaning the keyword ordering matters.
+The default LED behaviour is described in the table below.
+You can change this default behaviour by modifying the `process_brick_callback` function in [`app/app.c`](app/app.c).

 | Keyword              | Event                                 |
 |----------------------|---------------------------------------|